 Philosophy of Selection

-The colleges of Dallas County Community College District was established to help students equip themselves for effective living and responsible citizenship in a rapidly changing society.
+Dallas College was established to help students equip themselves for effective living and responsible citizenship in a rapidly changing society.
 The Libraries/Learning Resource Centers/Educational Resources Support Services programs have been planned to provide support to the institutional programs in achieving its mission.

-All materials acquired reflect resource needs of the colleges of Dallas County Community College District.
+All materials acquired reflect resource needs of Dallas College.
 This underlying principle will determine such basic matters as type, format, quantity and scope of resources to be acquired.
 In general, resource needs reflect one or more of the following:

 Responsibilities for Selection